 - Chassis Media Blasting and Powder Coating - adds $600-$900 depending on color/finish.
 Over 6500 colors available.
 Otherwise, all chassis are delivered as bare steel and will require painting.

 Here's a good illustration of the changes in the frame for the various kit.
-Silver is the Base kit.
+Silver is the Base kit, which we don't recommend.
 Sport add the yellow tubes, and Race takes the Sport chassis and adds the red tubes.

 You are welcome to pick up your kit from the factory in Atlanta, free of charge.